georiot/wordpress-plugin/amazon-link-engine/trunk/readme.txt

 == Description ==

-The Amazon Link Engine plugin is the easiest way to convert all Amazon links within your WordPress site into globalized links that work across all [Amazon storefronts](https://affiliate-program.amazon.com/gp/associates/help/t22/a13).
-By "Localizing" these links, you ensure all clicks from international viewers are redirected to the appropriate item in their own local storefront, thus improving conversions.
-In addition, signup for a Geniuslink account to get access to Advanced Reporting metrics, as well as the ability to attach your Associates IDs to ensure that you earn the international affiliate commissions that you deserve.
+The Amazon Link Engine plugin is the easiest way to convert all Amazon links on your WordPress site into globalized links that work across all [Amazon storefronts](https://affiliate-program.amazon.com/gp/associates/help/t22/a13).
+This means that all clicks from your international audience are sent to the appropriate item in their own local storefront, improving conversions.

-= How is Geniuslink (Formerly GeoRiot) different? =

-Most link "localization" plugins only translate a link for an international click when the same product ID exists in both storefronts.
-The team at Geniuslink has found, however, that oftentimes the same item in different storefronts has a completely different product ID.
-In addition, even if the ID does match, the product may be an overpriced "import" item or may never be in stock.
-To address this, Geniuslink matches on more than just the product ID to ensure every click gets to the best possible destination.

-The Amazon Link Engine plugin uses Geniuslink’s [patented](https://www.google.com/patents/US8838767) five-step algorithm to dig deep into Amazon’s stores to find the best possible result.
-This algorithm uses the metadata available from each product to match across storefronts and ensure that the user is sent to the most relevant product.
-So instead of sending your users to blank search results, we guarantee the best possible user experience.

-In addition, connecting your Geniuslink account to the Amazon Link Engine, gives you access to comprehensive reporting on clicks and commissions that no other plugin can offer.
-These reports allow you to review your link’s performance across many metrics including product type, referrer, browser, device, operating system, destination storefront, and geography.
+The Amazon Link Engine is a tool by Geniuslink.
+By signing up for Geniuslink and syncing the Amazon Link Engine to your Geniuslink account, you can also get access to advanced reporting metrics and attach your Associates IDs to ensure that you earn the international affiliate commissions that you deserve.

+*Note:* You are not required to have a Geniuslink account, to use this plugin.
+However, if you would like to earn affiliate commissions, you must sign up for a Geniuslink Account.
+[Try it out for free](http://social.geni.us/ALESignup) and check out pricing for the Geniuslink service on [our website](https://www.geni.us/pricing).

 = How does the Amazon Link Engine plugin work? =